Bebe Rexha Goes Braless Under Plunging Red Dress For Latest Sizzling Instagram Snap

-Whether she’s on stage or on social media, Bebe Rexha has never been afraid to show some skin, and did just that today with a sexy new Instagram post that her fans went crazy for.
+Whether she’s on stage or on social media, Bebe Rexha has never been afraid to show some skin, and she did just that today with a sexy new Instagram post that her fans went crazy for.

-Bebe’s most recent post shared on Thursday, February 7 captured the blonde bombshell sitting at the edge of a pool, her bare feet dipped in the clear blue water as she gave the camera a sensual look.
+Bebe’s most recent post shared on Thursday, February 7, captured the blonde bombshell sitting at the edge of a pool, her bare feet dipped into the clear blue water as she gave the camera a sensual look.
 The “I’m A Mess” singer flaunted her amazing figure in a stunning candy apple red dress designed by Karl Lagerfeld that featured a belt with silver accents that sat high on her hips to accentuate her tiny waist.
 The plunging neckline of the bold garment revealed Bebe chose to go braless underneath it, a decision that resulted in her flashing an ample amount of cleavage to her 7.5 million followers on the social media platform.

 The 29-year-old musician accessorized her risque look with a silver nameplate necklace and delicate set of earrings, while a number of statement rings adorned her fingers on both hands.
-Bebe wore her platinum blonde bob in a half top knot that sat high on the top of her head, and sported a full face of makeup consisting of a smokey eye and bright red lip that perfectly matched stunning outfit.
+Bebe wore her platinum blonde bob in a half top knot that sat high on the top of her head, and sported a full face of makeup consisting of a smokey eye and bright red lip that perfectly matched her stunning outfit.

-Bebe’s latest steamy Instagram snap certainly went over well with her followers, who had awarded it more than 128,000 likes at the tie of this writing within just four hours of going live.
-Hundreds of them flocked to the comments section to leave a compliment for the singer on her glamorous look from the day.
+Bebe’s latest steamy Instagram snap certainly went over well with her followers, who had awarded it more than 128,000 likes at the time of this writing, just four hours after going live.
+Hundreds of fans flocked to the comments section to leave a compliment for the singer on her glamorous look from the day.

 “Love this dress!
-You look beautiful,” wrote her personal trainer Jeanette Jenkins
+You look beautiful,” wrote her personal trainer, Jeanette Jenkins

 Another follower noted that red was her color, and said she was “so proud” of the singer.